Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 Choosing the right cycling shoes

-The Shot is the latest top-of-the-range shoe from Sidi and worn by many stars of the pro-peloton.
-Packed with pro-level features and a full-carbon base, these shoes will be pedalling their way through the toughest terrains in competitions around the world throughout this year.
+As worn by Geraint Thomas and packed with pro-level features and a full-carbon base, these shoes will be pedalling their way through the toughest terrains in competitions around the world throughout this year.

 Once you have an excellent pair of bib shorts, consider using a quality chamois cream to keep you cool and lubricated, especially on a long ride.